OpenMW/openmw/readme.txt

 CHANGELOG

+0.21.0

+Bug #253: Dialogs don't work for Russian version of Morrowind Bug #267: Activating creatures without dialogue can still activate the dialogue GUI Bug #354: True flickering lights
+Bug #386: The main menu's first entry is wrong (in french) Bug #479: Adding the spell "Ash Woe Blight" to the player causes strange attribute oscillations Bug #495: Activation Range
+Bug #497: Failed Disposition check doesn't stop a dialogue entry from being returned Bug #498: Failing a disposition check shouldn't eliminate topics from the the list of those available Bug #500: Disposition for most NPCs is 0/100
+Bug #501: Getdisposition command wrongly returns base disposition Bug #506: Journal UI doesn't update anymore
+Bug #507: EnableRestMenu is not a valid command - change it to EnableRest Bug #508: Crash in Ald Daedroth Shrine
+Bug #517: Wrong price calculation when untrading an item Bug #521: MWGui::InventoryWindow creates a duplicate player actor at the origin Bug #524: Beast races are able to wear shoes
+Bug #527: Background music fails to play
+Bug #533: The arch at Gnisis entrance is not displayed Bug #536: The same entry can be added multiple times to the journal Bug #539: Race selection is broken
+Feature #39: Video Playback
+Feature #151: ^-escape sequences in text output Feature #392: Add AI related script functions
+Feature #456: Determine required ini fallback values and adjust the ini importer accordingly Feature #460: Experimental DirArchives improvements Feature #540: Execute scripts of objects in containers/inventories in active cells Task #401: Review GMST fixing
+Task #453: Unify case smashing/folding
+Task #512: Rewrite utf8 component

 0.20.0

 Bug #366: Changing the player's race during character creation does not change the look of the player character